 The specifically branded dealerships, which will tend to sell other brands used cars.

 Rental agencies and fleets will send their used cars to auctions after at least one year of use.

 The equipment manufacturer will send used cars to auctions that had been for employees or promotional use.

 When you lease a car, the financial institution owns it and you rent it.
 When the lease is up, they’ll either sell the car to the lessee or auction it.

 Kelley Blue Book tracks the consumer sale price each year.

-In order to determine the exact value of the vehicles, Kelley Blue Book follows their historical trends, current economic conditions, industry developments, seasonality, and the location of the consumer.
-Kelley Blue Book focuses on four different value categories:
+In order to determine the exact blue book value for used cars, Kelley Blue Book follows their historical trends, current economic conditions, industry developments, seasonality, and the location of the consumer.
+Kelley Blue Book value for used cars focuses on four different value categories:

-You can get an accurate estimate for the value of your car through Kelley Blue Book’s online estimator.
+You can get an accurate estimate for the value of your car through Kelley Blue Book car values online estimator.
 It’s simple to use, even if you don’t know a lot about cars.

-Once you’ve seen the estimate of your car, divide the value in half.
+Once you’ve seen the blue book value for used cars, divide the value in half.
 That’s how much money you could get from TFC Title Loans!
 If that sounds like a good deal to you, give us a call or fill out the application on our website.
 We will give you some of the most competitive interest rates in the business and A+ customer service.
 Once you’ve completed the application, you can get your money in as little as one business day.
 What are you waiting for?